-The men and women who bravely serve our country and put their lives on the line shouldn't have to stand in the unemployment line when they get home.
-Unfortunately, unemployment can be a struggle and some service members face challenges translating military experience into civilian employment.
+The men and women who bravely serve our country and put their lives on the line can face challenges returning to the workforce when they get home.
+The information provided below describes select federal and state employment laws and protections specific to military service members, veterans, and their families:

-To claim USERRA protection, individuals must generally:
+To qualify for USERRA protection, individuals must:

 - Provide advance notice of their military service to their employer;

 - Have less than five years of cumulative military service during their tenure with that particular employer (Certain time periods may be excluded from the cumulative five years.);

 - Have not been separated from service with a disqualifying discharge or under other than honorable conditions; and

 - Return to work or apply for reemployment in a timely manner.

 The Employer Support of the Guard and Reserve (ESGR) is a good source of information and help related to USERRA.
 ESGR is a Department of Defense agency established to educate service members and civilian employers about their rights and responsibilities under USERRA.
 ESGR does not enforce USERRA, but serves as a neutral, free resource for employers and service members.

 ESGR's Ombudsman Services Program provides information and mediation on issues related to USERRA.
 ESGR ombudsmen are volunteers located throughout the United States.
 The Washington ESGR office can be reached at 1-80-306-1971.
 You can find more infoamtion and submit questions online at www.esgr.mil.

 The U.S. Department of Labor’s Veterans’ Employment and Training Service (VETS) provides assistance with USERRA claims.
 VETS is authorized to investigate and resolve complaints of USERRA violations.
 For more information about USERRA, or for assistance in filing a complaint, contact VETS at 1-866-4-USA-DOL or visit the website at www.dol.gov/vets.